tanmaybasu/Early-Prediction-of-Anorexia-and-Depression-Over-Social-Media/README.md

 The analysis and performance for prediction of signs depression over corpora are explained in the following paper with proper references.
 ( http://ceur-ws.org/Vol-2125/paper_182.pdf )

-Hence , For any quires can contact on jandhyalasri@gmail.com
+For any further query, comment or suggestion, you may contact Sree Kalyani at jandhyalasri@gmail.com

-Thanks & Regards,
-J.Kalyani.